taocpp/json/doc/Events-Interface.md

 ## Overview

-The Events interface is a calling convention, a kind of abstract (in the conceptual, not object-oriented sense) interface that allows different parts of the library to communicate with each other.
+The Events Interface is a calling convention, a kind of abstract (in the conceptual, not object-oriented sense) interface that allows different parts of the library to communicate with each other.

-The Events interface is modelled after the SAX-interface for XML and has functions like `begin_object()` and `boolean( const bool )`.
+The Events Interface is modelled after the SAX-interface for XML and has functions like `begin_object()` and `boolean( const bool )`.

-We distinguish betwen *event producers* that usually take some input and generate calls to the Events interface from it, and *event consumers* which implement the functions of the Events interface to usually produce some output.
+We distinguish betwen *Event Producers* that usually take some input and generate calls to the Events Interface from it, and *Event Consumers* which implement the functions of the Events Interface to usually produce some output.
-*Event filters* occupy both roles, accepting calls to the Events interface and transforming them into (other) calls to another Events interface implementation.
+*Event Filters* occupy both roles, accepting calls to the Events Interface and transforming them into (other) calls to another Events Consumer.

-For example the `tao::json::events::from_value()` function is an Events producer that takes a Value object of type `tao::json::basic_value< Traits, Base >` for any traits class `Traits` and annotation class `Base` as input, and generates Events depending on the contents.
+For example the `tao::json::events::from_value()` function is an Events Producer that takes a Value object of type `tao::json::basic_value< Traits, Base >` for any Type Traits class `Traits` and annotation class `Base` as input, and generates Events depending on the contents.
-It could be used together with the `tao::json::events::to_string()` class, an Events consumer that generates the JSON string representation corresponding to the Events it receives.
+It could be used together with the `tao::json::events::to_string()` class, an Events Consumer that generates the JSON string representation corresponding to the Events it receives.
-In order to transform binary data in the Value object into something compatible with standard JSON it might be necessary to use an Events filter like `tao::json::events::binary_to_hex` between the producer and consumer.
+In order to transform binary data in the Value object into something compatible with standard JSON it might be necessary to use an Events Filter like `tao::json::events::binary_to_hex` between the Producer and Consumer.

-Producers and consumers can be freely coupled, it is not necessary for the beginning or the end of the chain to be a JSON Value object.
+Producers and Consumers can be freely coupled, it is not necessary for the beginning or the end of the chain to be a JSON Value object.
-For example an Events producer that parses CBOR can be directly used with an Events consumer that creates UBJSON.
+For example an Events Producer that parses CBOR can be directly used with an Events Consumer that creates UBJSON.

 ```c++
 #include <tao/json.hpp>